tipi-build/docs/0000-getting-started-cmake.md

 > ##### Prerequisites for Hermetic Builds
 >
 > For local containerized and hermetic build you need to **install docker** on your system.
-Ff you can't install it, you can use the tipi.build cloud instead with `--remote` and a tipi.build account.
-Finally you can launch non-hermetic builds with `--host` builds but still benefit from local caching.
+If you can't install it, you can use the tipi.build cloud instead with `--remote`.
+You can also launch non-hermetic builds with `--host` builds and still benefit from local caching.
 >
 > ➡ [Docker Engine Installation Guide](https://docs.docker.com/engine/install/)
 >